 Karen Wilde is a qualified sculptor based in New Zealand who has been involved in Tāmaki Makaurau’s creative arts community for many years.
-She currently navigates between art making and working as both a gallery and art foundry (bronze casting) assistant.
-Wilde’s artwork often features themes around nature – recreating the macro surfaces found along New Zealand coastlines and forests, while collecting site-specific organic materials for experimental surface treatments.
+She currently navigates between art making and working as both a gallery and art foundry assistant.
+Wilde’s artwork often features themes around nature and ecology – examining the macro surfaces found along New Zealand coastlines and forests, while collecting site-specific organic materials for experimental surface treatments.

 “Material sustainability is important to my art practice.
 Being mindful of the resources I consume and re-inventing to reduce waste in our expanding consumerist culture.
 Exploring te taiao (nature) of Aotearoa is my favourite way to spark project ideas.
 If you can’t find me in the studio playing with mud and fire, I’ll be gathering inspiration and raw samples from natural environments.”

-The introduction of a home-built Raku kiln in 2022 has allowed Karen Wilde to continue her experimental surface treatments.
+The introduction of a home-built Raku kiln and primitive pit firings in 2022 has allowed Karen Wilde to continue her experimental surface treatments.
 Developing mediums and objects through play while observing the many textures in nature, Wilde’s interest in organic chemistry in art and material sustainability produce unique and unpredictable surface results within her artwork.

-Karen Wilde’s Trypo universe emerged from the ontological study of holes and their symbiotic negative and positive relationship with space.
-The artworks distort the figurative form and pictorial language of holes into non-objective sculptures, with underlying themes around cells, macro-organisms, fossils and organic forms, enhanced with experimental glaze and firing processes.
+Karen Wilde’s trypophobia mixed-media ceramics emerged from the ontological study of holes and their symbiotic negative and positive relationship with space.
+The artworks distort the figurative form and pictorial language of holes into non-objective sculptures, with underlying themes around cells, macro-organisms, fossils and organic forms, enhanced with experimental glaze or woven textile accents.